iotaledger/integration-services/documentation/docs/getting_started/installation/docker_compose_setup.md

 # Local Setup

-This section will guide in setting up the Integration Service API using Docker Compose.
+This section will guide you in setting up the Integration Services API using Docker Compose.

 ## Requirements

-Please make sure to have the following installed before moving forward:
+Please make sure to have the following dependencies installed before continuing:

 -   [docker](https://docs.docker.com/get-docker/)
 -   [docker-compose](https://docs.docker.com/compose/install/)